Remove Glue From Carpet Tips

-Wood glue is available in a different types.
-From polyvinyls that take more than an hour to dry to contact cements which bond in less than a minute.
-These glues are created from a variety of materials with different clean up requirements.
-A few can be cleaned with simple soapy water; others need the use of strong solvents.
+Depending on what you need glue for, you’ll be working with either a natural adhesive or a synthetic adhesive.
+These glues are from a variety of materials with different cleanup requirements.
+A few can be successful with pure soapy water; others need the use of strong solvents.
 There several ways to remove dried wood glue.
 Depending on the materials used, the procedures may also vary.
 Here are a few ways to clean glue.

 Acetone (nail polish remover)

 How to Remove Water Soluble Adhesive Glue From Carpet DIY